Riding Mountain National Park is located in the southwestern corner of Manitoba, Canada. The park covers an area of 1,146 square miles (2,969 sq km).

 Riding Mountain National Park has over 250 miles (400 km) of hiking trails traversing across and meandering about the wilderness of the national park.
 There is a variety of short hikes to longer backpacking adventures.

-Bead Lakes Trail: This is another easy rated loop trail that circles around 2.4 miles (3.86 km) with scenic views out of the lakes as well as chances to see wildlife and wildflowers.
+This is another easy-rated loop trail that circles around 2.4 miles (3.86 km) with scenic views out of the lakes as well as chances to see wildlife and wildflowers.
 You will have views of three of the four Bead Lakes.

-George Creek Trail: This moderate rated trail is out 7.2 miles (11.59 km) with an elevation gain of 1,200 feet (365.76 m).
-Part of the trail is boardwalk as it ascends upward while traversing through the dense forest.
+This moderate-rated trail is out 7.2 miles (11.59 km) with an elevation gain of 1,200 feet (365.76 m).
+Part of the trail is a boardwalk as it ascends upward while traversing through the dense forest.
 Seeing wildlife, wildflowers, and birdwatching are all possible highlights of this adventure.

 - All Trails, Best Trails in Riding Mountain National Park, https://www.alltrails.com/parks/canada/manitoba/riding-mountain-national-park, retrieved July 2020.